woodfrog/floor-sp/docs/index.md

 # Code / Data

 Check our code on our [Github repo](https://github.com/woodfrog/floor-sp).
-The dataset will be released by Beike ([www.ke.com](https://www.ke.com)), and only the test set will be publicly available for now.
-The link will be provided soon.
+The test split of the dataset will be released by Beike ([www.ke.com](https://www.ke.com)) around Nov 2019, which contains scanning and annotations of ~100 houses.
+The link will be provided here.
+We will then provide a more detailed instruction on running Floor-SP on the released data.